‘Survivor: Edge Of Extinction’ Season 38 Finale Recap: Who Won And Took Home The Money?

 This fire challenge ending left Chris, Julie, and Gavin Whitson as the final three.
 As early Survivor spoilers had teased, newbies made it to the end and Chris, who had only been in the game for eight days before heading to Extinction Island, was one of those finalists.

 Chris definitely had to fight for votes and convince jury members that despite spending 28 days away from camp, he deserved the win.
-He went through the plays he made at the end and Gavin and Julie did their best to plead their case too.
+He went through the plays he made at the end, and Gavin and Julie did their best to plead their case, too.

 Of course, many argue that Underwood had a significant advantage in having spent so much time with the other jury members on Extinction Island.
 Gavin argued this was an unfair advantage, but ultimately, the jury members apparently didn’t agree with him.